 New giveaways coming soon.
-"Upon the Tide" is now in paperback and I will have a super giveaway soon planned to celebrate.
-Just waiting to get copies to have on hand!
+"Upon the Tide" is now in paperback and have a super giveaway over at Goodreads.com

 Hard to believe Avery Faith is now three years old, hardly the kitten shown in the photo.
 She is still my muse, though, and active in every writing process.

 June 8th I adopted a new pet.
 Driving home from work, at 2 am Friday morning) I spotted a white blur in my headlights.
 I was sure I hit whatever it was.
 I parked on the shoulder and ran back to see what happened.
 A tiny kitten sat crying on the white line of the expressway.
 There was no sign of mama or siblings.
 I scooped him up, took him home, and gave him a bath and food.
 He got vet checked the next day and estimated to be about a month old.
 Stay tuned for adorable photos of Colin Kade!

 (hint-- Avery Faith is no longer the baby)

 SPECIAL FEATURE-- First pages of new novel "Rainbows in the Moonlight"

 Rainbows in the Moonlight

 Koda Jacobs held a steaming coffee mug in one hand and a watering can in her other.
 She alternated between sprinkling water on the first daffodils and tulips tentatively peeking their yellow, white, orange, red and purple heads above the brown earth and sipping from her mug.
 The bold sea of colors encouraged her, reminding her of the faith and courage it sometimes took to just wake up and try.